Griffen8280/PiHoleBashWelcomeTweak/README.md

 		<li>chmod +x bashwelcometweak.sh</li>
 		<li>./bashwelcometweak.sh</li>
 </ul>
-This will install the tweak for the user running it and contains much the same useful information as the RetroPie tweak with an updated PiHole logo in ascii art.
+This will install the tweak for the user running it and contains much of the same useful information as the RetroPie tweak with an updated PiHole logo in ascii art.